National groups flooding local prosecutor races with money

 Boudin was elected on a platform of reducing incarceration and had implemented policies against seeking cash bail and not trying juveniles as adults.
 While many crime numbers are lower since he took office less than three years ago, the city has been shaken by a spate of attacks against Asian-Americans, smash-and-grab retail robberies and open drug use on the streets.

-Although there’s no indication that Soros’ money played a significant role in the San Francisco recall, the billionaire has spent sizable sums in other states.
+While Soros-funded groups did not play a role in the San Francisco recall, the billionaire has spent sizable sums in other states.

 In Arkansas, some $321,000 from Soros flowed through a PAC in a failed attempt to help Alicia Walton beat Will Jones in a race last month for prosecutor in a judicial district that includes Little Rock, the state capital.
 Special interest money cut both ways in the race to fill an open seat, with a pair of Republican billionaires spending $316,000 to support Jones.